pypa/packaging/docs/specifiers.rst

     using the ``&`` operator (``SpecifierSet(">2") & SpecifierSet("<4")``).

-    Both the membership tests and the combination support using raw strings in place of already instatiated bojects.
+    Both the membership tests and the combination support using raw strings in place of already instantiated objects.

-    :param str specifiers: The string representation of a specifier or a comma seperated list of specifiers which will be parsed and normalized before use.
+    :param str specifiers: The string representation of a specifier or a comma-separated list of specifiers which will
+                           be parsed and normalized before use.
     :param bool prereleases: This tells the SpecifierSet if it should accept prerelease versions if applicable or not.
 The default of ``None`` will autodetect it from the